Scott Miller (activist)

-Scott Miller is an American LGBT rights activist, philanthropist and former banker.
-He has served as the U.S. ambassador to Switzerland and Liechtenstein since 2022.
+Scott C. Miller (born May 13, 1979) is an American LGBT rights activist, philanthropist and former banker.
+He served as the U.S. ambassador to Switzerland and Liechtenstein from 2022 to early 2025.

 Education

-Miller graduated from the University of Colorado Boulder with a Bachelor of Science in Business Administration.
+Miller was born on May 13, 1979, in Glenwood Springs, Colorado, to David and Beverly Miller.
+He was raised in Colorado.
+He graduated from the University of Colorado Boulder with a Bachelor of Science in Business Administration.

 Career

 Miller worked as a management consultant at Accenture, as an event planner and as an account vice president at UBS Wealth Management in Denver.

 Activism and philanthropy

 Together with his husband, Tim Gill, Miller is active in LGBT rights activism, philanthropy, and Democratic Party politics.

 Both are co-chairs of the Gill Foundation, one of the largest sponsors of LGBT equality causes in the United States.
 The foundation was instrumental in improving the reputation and visibility of LGBT people in Colorado and changing its image as a "hate state".
+During the COVID-19 pandemic, Miller led programs that provided more than 5 million meals to Coloradans in need.

 Gill and Miller are political allies of Colorado Governor Jared Polis, and Gill has been described as "one of the architects of the Democratic takeover of Colorado politics".
 Gill and Miller have donated at least $3.6 million to Democratic candidates and campaigns since 2010, and Miller has been active in groups supporting the presidential candidacies of Hillary Clinton and Joe Biden.

+In May 2025, TIME Magazine listed Miller and Gill as "Titans" on its TIME 100 Philanthropy 2025 list.